Butterfly curve (transcendental): Equation

 or by the following polar equation:

 The sin term has been added for purely aesthetic reasons, to make the butterfly appear fuller and more pleasing to the eye.

 Developments

-In 2006, two mathematicians using Mathematica analyzed the function, and found variants where leaves, flowers or other insects became apparent.
+In 2006, two mathematicians using Mathematica analyzed the function and found variants where leaves, flowers, or other insects became apparent.
+New developments regarding such curves are still under research by mathematicians.